 What can we make out of it?

-It is very important to understand that the highly skilled poker players had above average levels of virtually all of the above characteristics.
+Highly skilled poker players had above average levels of all of the above characteristics.

 It means that being strong in only one thing won’t make you a good poker player, you need to have it all.

-To sum up all the information that we’ve managed to gather it’s obvious that individual characteristics are significantly associated with poker playing skill.
+To sum up, it’s obvious that individual characteristics are significantly associated with poker playing skill.

 This brings us to the conclusion, that success in poker is highly influenced by individual attributes.
 The more skilled you are the more influence on the game you have.